-Our combined regulator/rectifiers RR12V-15 & 16 are intended for GT 250 & 500 models that had separate regulator and rectifier units.
+Our combined regulator/rectifier RR12V-31 is intended for T500 that had a separate regulator and rectifier units.
 It will automatically regulate the voltage if the lights are on or off.
-The system works identically on all models, only the connector block differs and we supply the different options to make connections very simple.
 This unit can run with a lead acid, sealed, AGM batteries or battery-less, with our eliminator (part number BE1).

-- 1. The new unit does not bolt directly to the old mounting points so it is the responsibility of the person fitting it to ensure it is securely and safely mounted to the bike. - 2.
-If the bike had a separate regulator and rectifier, both must be disconnected from the wiring loom and removed.
-The wire that went to the (separate) regulator must be insulated as it will be live when the engine is running.
-This is not used by the new combined regulator/rectifier. - 3.
-Plug in the new combined regulator/rectifier to the rectifier plug. - 5.
-The black wire with the ring terminal is the earth and must connect with the wiring loom earth (Suzuki use black with white trace to mark the earth wire).
-It can be connected to the battery negative terminal or placed under the bolt where the wiring loom is earthed to the frame. - 6.
-With the new regulator/rectifier connected, start the engine and check the charging rate at the battery terminals.
+1. The new unit does not bolt directly to the old mounting points so it is the responsibility of the person fitting it to make a new bracket and ensure it is securely and safely mounted to the bike.

+2. Both the separate regulator and rectifier must be disconnected, removed from the bike and discarded.
+The orange wire that went to the regulator must be insulated as it will be live when the ignition is on (if fitted).
+This is not used by the new combined regulator/rectifier.

+3. Plug in the new combined regulator/rectifier to the rectifier connections.
+Nothing goes to the regulator wires.
+These wires must be insulated and are now un-used.

+5. The black wire with the ring terminal is the earth and must connect with the wiring loom earth (Suzuki use black with white trace to mark the earth wire).
+It should be placed under the bolt where the wiring loom or rectifier was earthed to the frame.
+It is vital this connection is good.

+6. With the new regulator/rectifier connected, start the engine and check the charging rate at the battery terminals.
 Use a good quality digital multimeter.
-When the engine is revved the voltage should be between 13.8 and 14.7 volts.
+When the engine is revved the voltage should be between 13.8 and 14.5 volts.
 Check to see that it settles within this range as the lights are switched on and off.
 At idle the voltage may drop below this level.

-It must never exceed 15.5 volts, lights on or off.
+RR12V-31 T500 Solid State Regulator Rectifier Fitting Guide